Airlock as a Service Knowledge Base

 • SSO encryption key: sensitive-values/sensitive-values/infrastructure/keys/sso-encryption-key

-In summary, use the settings from the configuration template for the module shown below, and do not add any custom values or files.
+Use the settings from the configuration template for the module shown below.
+Do not add custom values or custom files:

-To support single logout (SLO) for SaaS administrators, the tenant IAM Adminapp must use a shorter session lifetime and shorter session idle timeout than the management platform.
-This is required due to the following limitations:
+To support single logout (SLO) for SaaS administrators, the tenant IAM Adminapp must use shorter session lifetimes and idle timeouts than the Airlock Console.
+Otherwise, users may remain authenticated in the Adminapp after their management platform session has ended.

 • Back-channel logout is not available.

-• Retrieving the tenant IAM Adminapp URLs requires an active management platform session.
+• Access to the tenant IAM Adminapp requires an active management platform session.

 Adjusting CORS-Settings